Insurance Broking - the War for Talent

 The history of insurance broking has a certain pattern to it.
 In 2019, Marsh bought a top London brokerage, Jardine Lloyd Thompson, for $5.6bn.

-In the immediate aftermath, outgoing Aon CEO Steve McGill teamed up with JLT’s founder John Lloyd to set up a new London broker, McGill and Partners.
+In the immediate aftermath of the deal Steve McGill, the outgoing Aon Group President - and before that, a 15-year JLT veteran - teamed up with JLT’s founder John Lloyd to set up a new London broker: McGill and Partners.
 The new firm was going to trade with the white-glove service that Marsh and Aon lacked - but it also had a war-chest of $300m, with which it planned to hire 450 employees and earn $400m/year in revenue by the end of 2023.

 Marx once wrote that “Hegel remarks somewhere that all great world-historic facts and personages appear, so to speak, twice.
 He forgot to add: the first time as tragedy, the second time as farce.